Faisal Naseem: Career

 Prior to studying in England, Naseem joined the hospitality industry, serving in positions ranging from assistant manager to general manager.
 He joined the hospitality industry to become better familiar with his field of choice, which is where he would spend the majority of his career.
 In recognition of his work, Naseem was awarded the National Youth Award in social services in 1999, and received a “Special Recognition” award in 2015.
 In 2014, he was named a Disability Ambassador.

 Faisal Naseem is also a skilled craftsman, architect and interior designer.
 He has previously worked on the construction of various guesthouses, resorts and residences, and as of recent, the Millennium guest house in Fuvahmulah.

 Politics

 Naseem entered the political field in 2004, becoming one of the members to represent the Fuvahmulah Constituency during the drafting of a new constitution from 2004 - 2008.
 After the constitution's successful completion, he stayed away from politics for the next 5 years.
 He rejoined the parliament again in 2014, serving as the MP for Kaashidhoo.
 On 13 July 2018, Naseem was chosen as Ibrahim Mohamed Solih's vice presidential candidate for the 2018 presidential election.

-Naseem is remembered as the longest serving vice president of the Maldives having served a complete 5 year term following the democratization reforms that gave way for multi-party elections in 2008.
+Naseem is the first vice president of the Maldives to complete a five year term.